 Drill to Train the Hands to Release the Club

 - Carry out the same test you did with chip shots.
-Alter the pattern of your shots by using the hands to change the release.
+Alter the pattern of your shots by using your hands to change the release.

 - Every shot you hit will be training your hands to control the club head – which many golfers believe is the true difference between a golfer who struggles on the course and a low handicap golfer.

-- After hitting pitch shots increase the power and length of the swing and try to manipulate the hands through impact in the same way.
-Eventually you will find that it becomes difficult to control the ball and at that point you should go back to the previous length of swing where you were successful at altering the release.
+- After hitting pitch shots, increase the power and length of the swing and try to manipulate the hands through impact in the same way.
+Eventually, you will find that it becomes difficult to control the ball, and at that point, you should go back to the previous length of the swing, where you were successful at altering the release.

 - Work away with that length of swing, and when you feel complete control move up to the longer swing again.

 If you can master hitting a chip shot straight, followed by a pitch shot to either side of the target by using your hand to release the club face, you will find it much easier to drive the ball onto the fairway, and, in turn, you will lower your scores.